 - A classic serrated blade that is low maintenance and ensures that the meat cuts down to the last string

-- The handle curve is designed better than Tomahawk’s
+- The handle curve is a result of ergonomic design

 - Forged blade provides proper balance, strength, and durability